 Get the best spot to watch the parade

 Everyone loves a parade, and Disney is the best in the business.
 The characters and dancers mix and mingle and make everyone feel special.
-But staking a claim at the popular spots, especially Main Street, U.S.A. in Disneyland Park, can take up a lot of valuable holiday time.
+Be sure to arrive to your chosen location about 30 minutes early, as spots fill quickly.

 Beat the crowds

-While the parade-lovers are waving and singing along with the music, take advantage of the situation by heading for popular attractions.
-There are still line-ups, but the wait times are drastically reduced.
+While the parade-lovers are waving and singing along with the music, take advantage of the situation by heading for popular attractions to minimize your wait time.